 Did not happen as far as I can tell.

 From an extensive check using many search engines, nothing came up.
 Next, I visited the Hospital to inquire about the hunch and was put in touch with a wonderfully helpful person, Linda Rowe.
 She wrote the book on the history of the hospital, along with Patricia Gibbs in 1974 and they updated it in 1990.
-She still works as an Historian for Colonial Williamsburg.
 From their research I learned that there is some question as to whether the Hospital was used as a barracks for troops during the Revolutionary War, and that for a short period of time during April, 1863, some of Williamsburg’s residents fled to the Hospital for shelter while Federal and Confederate troops contested the area.
 That’s it.
 All of the action occurred inside the building, not outside.

 I was more than a little surprised that my hunch was wrong … no encampments, no tending the wounded, no jamborees.
 That’s OK, I enjoyed the journey.